NASA-DEVELOP/dnppy/undeployed/README.md

 This folder holds code that is packaged with dnppy for good record keeping, but is NOT installed with the module.
-There are two folders within.
+There are a few different categories that code like this falls within, and it is organized as such.

 ####/subjects
 This repository is filled with unstructured code that could be usefull to refactor and add to the dnppy framework